juanger/nitron/README.md

 Task.count # number of tasks in the system

 Task.order("title", ascending: false) # Tasks order in reverse alphabetical order on title attribute

+Task.count_by("title") # groups by column and returns count for each value

 # Overriding existing query
 scope = Task.where("status = ?", :open)